jaggy/jag.gy.bak/entries/03-why-i-use-full-names-when-desiging-forms.md

 ## Budget, Development, and Maintenance

-I've had conversations with people that point out that since the customer-base for foreigners are pretty small, there's no need to consider this 'cause, time, budget, for building and mainting is pretty costly than just splitting the field into two.
+I get some comments that if the user-base for the foreign customers is pretty small, it’s pretty fine to not support that specific format ‘cause of the time to implement a better search or something like that might increase the cost of development.

 While I do understand where that comes from, I really don't think that implementing either is time consuming or complex.
 In reality, if we're using raw SQL statments, we'll end up with something like this.